dhanujdev/-LeetMastery-Localhost-App-/README.md

 # LeetMastery

-LeetMastery is a local algorithmic practice environment designed to help developers master coding challenges without distractions.
+LeetMastery is a free, open source-local AI algorithmic practice environment designed to help developers master coding challenges without distractions.
 It provides a clean, offline-capable interface for tracking progress and solving problems.

 ## Architecture